The economy might be rough, but at least it’s fun to buy gas again.

 And so maybe the expression ‘misery loves company’ is true — to a degree.
 At least it is for me at this very moment the expression is more akin to “Misery loves to know someone else has been miserable before and made it through.”

-fudgsicle-no-sugar-added-764338So with that in mind, it’s off to grab a box of Fudgsicles, my two kiddos while they taunt me with their little pint-sized treats of Ben and Jerry’s, and the third episode of Star Wars for a little bit of comfort while I plow through the trudgery of commitment. 🙂
+So with that in mind, it’s off to grab a box of Fudgsicles, my two kiddos while they taunt me with their little pint-sized treats of Ben and Jerry’s, and the third episode of Star Wars for a little bit of comfort while I plow through the trudgery of commitment. đ

 No doubts, take Lasix only as prescribed by your physician.
 Levitra is one of the best-known medications of all season.
 What is the most significant information you must study about levitra vs cialis?
 Most doctors say the effectiveness of Levitra is well documented.
 Absolutely, a sexual problem refers to a problem during any phase of the sexual response cycle that prevents the individual from experiencing satisfaction from the sexual life.
-Whilst sex is not vital for good health, it’s doubtless great for anyone.
+Whilst sex is not vital for good health, its doubtless great for anyone.
 Why it happen?
 What kinds of professionals treat sexual diseases in men?
-A common class of antidepressants, which include Zoloft — can kill the mood in bedroom.
+A common class of antidepressants, which include Zoloft can kill the mood in bedroom.

 I finally took the next step…

-i5aAt Convention, I passed out these little “Dream Cubes” that had four quadrants represented by a distinct category for each one, such as: professional, personal, cultural, and physical.
+At Convention, I passed out these little “Dream Cubes” that had four quadrants represented by a distinct category for each one, such as: professional, personal, cultural, and physical.

 And I challenged people to write down on each of the four sides their dreams for each component of life, and then on the flip side — also listed by quadrant — action items needed to get going.
 Basically, what are a few things you need to be doing next to get going and accomplish the dream?